 In order to discharge its specific responsibilities, the decisions reserved for the Board and the delegation of duties are set out within the suite of governance documentation comprising; the scheme of delegation, matters reserved for the Board and the decision rights framework.
 This forms part of the organisation’s governance arrangements and ensures adequate controls are in place for the authorisation of transactions, defines financial (and other) approval limits and safeguards the assets of the Trust against loss, fraud and improper use.

 Click here for the Trust Board meeting area that includes agendas, minutes and relevant papers.

 If you have any queries regarding the Trust Board meetings please contact Umme Batan on 01772 520388 or firstname.lastname@example.org

 Our Trust Board Members

-David joined the Trust in June 2016 from Cheshire and Wirral Partnerships (CWP) NHS Foundation Trust where he has spent the last 15 years.
+David joined the Trust in June 2016 from Cheshire and Wirral Partnerships NHS Foundation Trust.

-David has great experience of developing partnerships and has worked for many years on workforce development.
-He is passionate about staff engagement, service user and carer involvement and putting patients at centre of services.
-He brings with him a wealth of experience, having worked at Board level in the NHS as Non-Executive Director and Chair for over 20 years.
+David has great experience of developing partnerships and worked for many years on workforce development.
+He is passionate about staff engagement, service user and carer involvement and putting patients at the centre of services.

 Caroline joined the Trust as Chief Executive in April 2019 having been the Chief Executive of North Staffordshire Combined Healthcare NHS Trust which was awarded a rating of Outstanding by the CQC under Caroline’s leadership.